 A withholding tax is levied on certain payments by Croatian residents to non-resident legal entities, including payments of qualifying interest, dividends, capital gains, payments in respect of the use of intellectual property rights, services of market research, tax and business advisory audit and similar.
 A withholding tax is levied at the rate of 15%, except with respect to dividends and capital gains where the withholding tax is levied at the rate of 12%.
-Exceptionally, the rate is set at 20% for all services paid to persons having their permanent establishment or headquarters in the countries, other than the EU member states, in which a general or average nominal profit taxation rate is lower that 12.5% and which are included in the list issued by the finance minister.
-Where a double tax treaty is applicable, such withholding tax may be decreased (see below chapter 15.2 Double Tax Treaties Chart).
+Exceptionally, the rate is set at 20% for all services paid to persons having their permanent establishment or headquarters in the countries, other than the EU member states and countries with double tax treaties with Croatia, which are deemed to be tax havens or offshore financial centres and are included in the list issued by the finance minister.

-3.3.
-Personal Income Tax
+3.3 Personal Income Tax